J&J Snack Foods: Churros

-Handheld Products
+Handheld products

 JJSF's dough enrobed handheld products are marketed under the Patio, Pillsbury, Supreme Stuffers, and Sweet Stuffers brand names, and under private labels.
 The handheld products consist of an outer shell of varying dough consistencies anything from burrito shell to pastry/pie shells with a variety of fillings.
 Handheld products are sold in the Food Service and Retail Supermarket segments.

-Bakery Products
+Bakery products

-JJSF's bakery products can be found under the Mrs. Goodcookie, Readi-Bake, Countryhome, Mary B's, Daddy Ray's, and as of August 2017, Labriola, brand names, and under private labels.
+JJSF's bakery products can be found under the Mrs. Goodcookie, Readi-Bake, Country home, Mary B's, Daddy Ray's, and as of August 2017, Labriola, brand names, and under private labels.
 Bakery products include primarily biscuits, fig and fruit bars, cookies, breads, rolls, crumb, muffins, and donuts.
 Products are sold either in raw or pre-baked/thaw-and-serve forms in the food service and retail supermarket segments.

-Frozen Beverages
+Frozen beverages

 JJSF markets frozen beverages primarily under the names Icee, Slush Puppie and Parrot Ice in the United States, Mexico and Canada.
 Frozen beverages are sold in the Frozen Beverages segment found in food service and retail sectors.
 Similar to that of the soft pretzel and churro equipment programs, JJSF installs frozen beverage dispensers for its Icee brand at customer locations and thereafter services the machines.
 JJSF supplies customers with ingredients required for production of the frozen beverages, and supports retail sales efforts with in-store promotions and point-of-sale materials.
 JJSF also sells frozen non-carbonated beverages under the Slush Puppie and Parrot Ice brands through a distributor network and through its own distribution network.
 JJSF provides managed service and/or products to approximately 111,000 company-owned and customer-owned dispensers.
 JJSF also has the rights to market and distribute frozen beverages under the name Icee to the entire continental United States (except for portions of nine states) as well as internationally.